OasisLMF/GenerateDocs/src/sections/OED.rst

 Input Fields' sheet within the `Open Exposure Data Spec spreadsheet <https://github.com/OasisLMF/ODS_OpenExposureData/blob/ develop/OpenExposureData/Docs/OpenExposureData_Spec.xlsx>`_.

-Similarly to the loc file, there are over 200 potential fields that could be used within the account file, but it is not mandatory to use a field that contains no data and so, most OED account input files will contain far fewer than 200 columns.
+Similarly, to the loc file, there are over 200 potential fields that could be used within the account file and it is not mandatory to use a field that is not populated.

 |